 for Love For Bobby Long....

-Alabama, at The Colonial Inn.
-Hot day, old orange juice and on the night stand.
-There's a Chevy Nova with the burned out the back From a Winston that was thumped into the window.
+Brewton Alabama, at The Inn.
+Hot day, old orange juice and vodka on the stand.
+There's a Chevy Nova with the seat burned out the From a Winston cigarette was thumped into the window.

-Bobby Long was like the Greek, by the scent of a woman.
-Could've been an actor on the movie Stayed in Alabama just, a of dreams.
+Long was like Zorba the Greek, Side-tracked by the of a woman.
+Could've an actor on the movie screen Stayed in Alabama just, a of dreams.

-He played football W.S.Neil, Should've seen him running the field.
+He football against W.S.Neil, Should've seen him down the field.
 I old, I grow old.
 I wear the bottoms of my trousers rolled.
 It's a love song, for Long.
-A love song, for Long.
+A song, for Bobby Long.

 (2x)

-He was a handsome man, he had cheekbones.
-A haired boy, where did he go wrong?
-He chose the road traveled, made all the difference.
-Now hes chastised, criticized, he make no sense.
-Brewton him crazy, said Bobby Long was nothing but a drunk, But all the thoughts in his head was way passed anything they thunk.
-It's a love song for Long.
-A song for Bobby Long.
+He was a man, he had Cherokee cheekbones.
+A fair haired boy, where did he go He chose the road less traveled, all the difference.
+Now hes chastised, criticized, he don't no sense.
+Brewton called him crazy, said Bobby Long was but a drunk, But all the thoughts in his head was way passed anything done thunk.
+It's a love for Bobby Long.
+A love for Bobby Long.

-But don't get me wrong, Bobby wasn't no good.
-He'd you down, if he thought he could, Well he would, you down.
-The road I ride will be the of me, Won't you along?
-The road I is gonna set me free, Its take me home.
+But get me wrong, Bobby Long wasn't no good. drag you down, if he thought he could, Well he would, you down.
+The road I ride be the death of me, Won't you along?
+The road I is gonna set me free, Its gonna me home.